Understanding your choices

 Ease of Keeping Up Your Current Home

 Maintaining a home may be a longstanding source of pride for you, but it can also become a burden as you age.
-Perhaps your home has a large yard which requires constant maintenance, or maybe it’s becoming more and more difficult to clean those extra rooms that are rarely used now your children are gone.
-If your home is difficult to access, such as on a steep hill or up several flights of stairs, it may be harder and harder for you to leave your home as often you’d like, leading to more isolation.
+Perhaps your home has a large yard which requires constant maintenance, or maybe it’s becoming more and more difficult to clean those extra rooms that are rarely used now that your children are gone.
+If your home is difficult to access, or possesses features such as a steep hill or several flights of stairs, it may be harder and harder for you to leave your home as often you’d like.
+You may find this leading to more frequent isolation.

 Sometimes these challenges can be partially remedied by hiring outside help, remodeling parts of your home, or by other family members lending assistance.
 However, it’s worthwhile to take a look at your current living situation and see if an alternative to remaining at home may give you more freedom and flexibility in the long run.